pvandervelde/mindvortex/src/posts/2017-11-15-Software-development-pipeline-Design-resilience.md

   capabilities that you had in excess before failure occurred
 - Graceful extensibility, i.e. the opposite of brittleness, or how to extend adaptive capacity in the face of surprise.
 This is the ability to stretch in the face of surprises
 - Sustained adaptibility.
-Generally applied to systems / layered networks
+Generally applied to systems / layered networks.
+The ability to adapt and grow new capabilities in the face of changes / chaos / unexpected issues

 The general goal for resilience / robustness is to recover from unexpected changes and return back to normal.
 However it seems that recovery back to normal from major trauma is a bit of a misnomer because